martinvidela/React-Weather-App/README.md

 # Getting started with Weather App!

-Hola!
-Weather App solicita tu ubicacion para consumir una API la cual le permite a la aplicacion mostrar los datos del clima en tiempo real.
+Hello!
+The Weather App requests your location to consume an API that enables the application to display real-time weather data.
 <br />
-Los datos que se ven a continuacion son:
+The data that is provided includes:
-* Ubicacion actual
+* Current location
-* Descripcion del clima
+* Weather description
-* Temperatura
+* Temperature
-* Humedad
+* Humidity
-* Fecha actual
+* Current date
-* Hora
+* Time
-* 4 wallpapers que van rotando dependiendo la hora
+* 4 wallpapers

 Deploy en: https://react-weather-app-lemon-one.vercel.app/